Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Note: Passport and visa regulations can change at any time.
 Stay proactive by checking for the latest updates to ensure a smooth and stress-free journey.

-Travel Insurance
+Insurance

-It is a mandatory requirement to purchase adequate travel insurance in order to participate in our tours and protect yourself from unforeseen events.
-Our experience shows that guests who purchase travel insurance—including coverage for trip cancellation, interruption, delay, baggage damage, loss or theft, personal accident, death and repatriation costs, medical and emergency expenses (including Covid-19), and personal liability—travel with greater peace of mind.
+We recommend to purchase adequate travel insurance in order to participate in our tours and protect yourself from unforeseen events.
+Our experience shows that guests who purchase travel insurance—including coverage for all activities on the itinerary, trip cancellation, interruption, delay, baggage damage, loss or theft, personal accident, death and repatriation costs, medical and emergency expenses (including Covid-19), and personal liability—travel with greater peace of mind.

 We do not sell travel insurance directly, as we believe our customers should have the freedom to choose a policy that best suits their needs.
 However, we recommend Insured Nomads as a great starting point.